pimcore/data-hub/doc/graphl/Security.md

 ## Workspace Settings

+* Create
 * Read

 Similar to [Workspace Permissions](https://pimcore.com/docs/5.x/Development_Documentation/Administration_of_Pimcore/Users_and_Roles.html)

 ![Settings](../img/graphql/security1.png)

-* Write (to be implemented)
+* Update
+* Delete

 ## Error Handling  - Configuration Values

-The default behavior for associated/related objects or assets you are not allowed to view is to simply null it out.
+The default behavior for associated/related objects, documents or assets you are not allowed to view is to simply null it out.
 You can change that via a configuration setting.

 * 1 = the entire query will fail